When you apply for our health insurance, you can enhance or reduce your core cover, depending on your budget, and what’s important to you.

 - Policy excess: pay a set amount towards the cost of a claim

-- Less extensive hospital list: choose from our Signature hospital list, if you live in Scotland or Northern Ireland, or our Trust hospital list that includes NHS Trust and Partnership private hospital units, if you live within the catchment area
+- Less extensive hospital option: choose from our Signature hospital list, if you live in Scotland or Northern Ireland, or our Trust hospital list that includes NHS Trust and Partnership private hospital units, if you live within the catchment area

 - Reduced outpatient cover: you can choose to reduce your outpatient cover to lower your premiums